metasophiea/SIMON_VHDL/README.md

 #### tl;dr

-I wrote 3 different versions of the same encryption circuit (with different properties) in VHDL (which is like a language for describing circuits), then there’s c++ code that you can compile on a Raspberry Pi which is wired up to the circuit testing board, which will use the circuit to encrypt or decrypt stuff.
+I wrote 3 different versions of the same encryption system (with different properties) in VHDL (which is like a language for describing circuits), then there’s c++ code that you can compile on a Raspberry Pi which is wired up to the circuit testing board, which will use the circuit to encrypt or decrypt stuff.

 <p align="center">
     <img width="640" height="360" src="https://raw.githubusercontent.com/metasophiea/SIMON_VHDL/master/documents/images/theCircuit.jpeg">